Eccentricity Estimate for Black Hole Mergers with Numerical Relativity Simulations

-In this paper we self-consistently analyzed the possibility and implications of GW190521 being an eccentric binary source.
-We carried out 325 numerical relativity simulations to produce a suite of binary merger gravitational waveforms that cover the full eccentricity range, including non-spinning, aligned-spin and spin-induced precessing waveforms (Sec. \ref{sec:numericalevolution}).
-We estimated the binary properties of GW190521 using Bayesian parameter estimation through directly comparing our numerical-relativity simulations with gravitational-wave strain data using the RIFT package \cite{gwastro-PENR-RIFT,gwastro-PENR-Methods-Lange,NRPaper,2018PhRvD..97f4027H} (Sec. \ref{sec:PE}).
-To determine whether our reconstructed binary properties correspond to a gravitational waveform that is an accurate explanation of the observed data, we quantitatively tested this consistency using the a model-independent waveform reconstruction algorithm (Sec. \ref{sec:consistency}).
-We present our conclusions from these analyses in Sec. \ref{sec:conclusion}.
+We carried out $611$ eccentric and $920$ non-eccentric numerical relativity simulations to produce a suite of binary merger gravitational waveforms that cover the full $e\in[0,1]$ eccentricity range, including non-spinning, aligned-/anti-aligned spin and spin-induced precessing waveforms (see Methods).
+These gravitational waveforms were then scaled to correspond to different black hole masses, providing about 100 scaled mass values for each simulation, corresponding to a total of approximately $10^5$ waveforms.
+Numerical simulations that include both eccentricity and precession were not previously available on this scale.
+We used these waveforms to self-consistently analyze the possibility and implications of GW190521 being an eccentric binary source.
+We estimated the binary properties of GW190521 using Bayesian parameter estimation through directly comparing our numerical relativity simulations with gravitational-wave strain data using the RIFT package\cite{gwastro-PENR-RIFT,gwastro-PENR-Methods-Lange}.
+To determine whether the best-matching gravitational waveform found by RIFT is a good match to the observed data in an absolute sense, we quantitatively tested this consistency using the model-independent waveform reconstruction algorithm {\it coherent WaveBurst}\cite{Salemi:2019uea} (cWB).
+Such a dual analysis has not been previously carried out, and is important in probing a so-far unexplored parameter space with a limited number of templates.